 5) Stockroom Key Performance Indicators (KPI)

-Hi-Level are one of Europe’s leading mezzanine floor suppliers.
-With over 28 years’ experience, we specialise in commercial and industrial premises throughout the UK and Europe.
+Hi-Level is one of Europe’s leading mezzanine floor suppliers.
+With over 28 years experience, we specialise in commercial and industrial premises throughout the UK and Europe.